LTUC/amman-dotnet-401d2/Curriculum/Class12/Resources/SQL.md

 ### LIKE

 1. %(Percent): matches any substring
-2. _(Underscore): the _ character matches any character
+1. _(Underscore): the _ character matches any character

-patterns are case sensitive.
+Patterns are case sensitive.
 Here are some examples of pattern matching:
 1. `Intro%` matches any string beginning with "Intro"
-2. `%Comp%` matches any string containing "Comp" as a substring.
+1. `%Comp%` matches any string containing "Comp" as a substring.
 Such as "Intro to Computer Science"
-3. `_ _ _` matches any string of exactly 3 characters
+1. `_ _ _` matches any string of exactly 3 characters
-4. `_ _ _ %`matches any string of at least 3 characters
+1. `_ _ _ %`matches any string of at least 3 characters

 The `like` operator is used for comparison.